 To attain the best results, your ecommerce SEO optimization should aim your categories at carefully targeted, high-volume keyword search phrases… As part of your SEO campaign, focus on high-quality content.

 - Each page URL should incorporate the targeted phrase

-- On the page, add an accurate H1 heading plus a paragraph that encapsulates the targeted phrase and the describes the essence of the page content.
+- On the page, add an accurate H1 heading plus a paragraph that encapsulates the targeted phrase and describes the essence of the page content.

 Presenting Your Products

 Product names should incorporate a clue as to the genre or category in which they sit.
-There are usually constraints on length of titles.
+There are usually constraints on the length of titles.
 Sometimes if they are too long, they will break across lines and distort the page’s layout.
 Using the previous fishing rod example, we should take the vague “Temple Forks 4-pce #9 weight” in the Fly Fishing Rods category and revise it as best we can within the length constraints;

 - Temple Forks 4-pce #9 weight rod

 - Temple Forks 4-pce #9 weight Fly Rod

 If your shop system generates filenames that include both the category and the product name in a subdirectory format, that is great.
 E.g. /yoursite.com/fly-fishing-rods/temple-forks-4-pce-8-weight.html